signl4/docs/integrations/halopsa/halopsa.md

 Under "Configuration" -> "Integrations" -> "Custom Integrations" go to "Methods" and create a new method.
 Give it a name and select your SIGNL4 integration from the previous step.
 You see the webhook URL.
 Now, enter your team / integration secret at the right.
 Also, choose POST as HTTP method.

+To support not only triggering but also closing alerts when a ticket gets closes please use the following in the URL extension field:

+{team-secret}?ExtIDParam=X-S4-ExternalID&ExtStatusParam=Status&ResolvedStatus=Closed

+Where {team-secret} is your team or integration secret.

 Under Body select JSON and enter your JSON body.

 ```json